TheOfk1/PKI/Questions.md

 - If the certificate is sent during the TLS handshake, what's stopping me from stealing it?
 What happens if I do manage to find the private key?
 #### Certificate Revocation List
 - What is a CRL?
-- Why would you want to revoke certificate?
+- Why would you want to revoke certificate? (it is compromised)
 - How can I know a CRL hasn't been changed?
+(It is signed)
 ###### Online Certificate Status Protocol
-- What is the OCSP protocol?
+- What is the OCSP protocol? (over http, gets status of certificate)
-- <font color="Blue">Not Needed</font> Where is the OCSP URI saved?
+- $\color{blue}\text{Not Needed}$ Where is the OCSP URI saved?
 (Authority Information Access)
 - What OCSP stapling?
+(Server gets OCSP response with a timestamp and staples it to the message sent back to the client)
+	- What is the advantage of OCSP over a CRL?
+- Which would you like to use, OCSP or CRLs?
+(CRLs don't expose what sites client access, they provide less workload, and OCSP is over plain http)
+- $\color{blue}\text{Not Needed}$ Is OCSP still supported?
 #### Chain of trust
 - What's stopping me from issuing a certificate to impersonate an entity?
 - What is a chain of trust?